Wolvarun9295/Spark-Elasticsearch-5MilData/README.md

 ```
 #
 ### PySpark Task:
 After the basics steps have been performed, the task using PySpark is fairly easy to do since we have to apply groupby and aggregation functions using PySpark.
-After completion of the task make sure to stop the SparkSession.
+After completion of the task **make sure to stop the SparkSession**.
 ```
 spark.stop()
 ```